YOU GUYS. This DIY crib mobile is our boho dream!! How precious!!!

 - One 14” wood bamboo embroidery hoop (we got ours for $2 from our local craft store!)

-- One 25m bundle of uncut regular cord in the color wheat (purchase here)
+- One 25m bundle of uncut nylon cord in the color wheat (purchase here)

 - 330x 14mm round wood beads (purchase here)